Going away for Pesach

 Chametz smaller than a "kezayit" (the volume of an olive)

 Chametz which is less than a "kezayit" may obviously not be eaten, but it is not included in the Torah prohibition of "Bal Yeira'eh" and "Bal Yimatzeh" (Chametz may not be seen or found on Pesach – Shemot 12:19, 13:7) (Responsa Igrot Moshe, Orach Chaim 1:145).
 Regarding the Mishnah Berurah's statement (Sha'ar Ha-Tziun 451:6) that chametz which can be seen is included in the prohibition of "chametz she-avar alav Ha-Pesach" (using chametz that has spent Pesach in a Jew's possession) -- the fact is that if it was included in the sale of chametz, there is no problem (see Mishnah Berurah 142:33 and Chazon Ish, Orach Chaim 117:15).
-A "kezayit" is 27 cubic centimeters - 3 centimeter square or a little over a square inch.
+A "kezayit" is 27 cubic centimeters - 3 centimeter square or a little over an inch square.
 Usually, only rooms in which children are allowed to bring sandwiches or cookies are likely to contain such big pieces of chametz.
 A room in which people do not walk around with food does not need to be cleaned at all.
 Incidentally, you must take care not to hide pieces of chametz which are larger than a "kezayit" before "Bedikat Chametz," in case one of the pieces should get lost.
-That way, you do not find them, you will not need to bother much to hunt for them, and you can rely on the "bittul chametz" (declaring chametz ownerless) that you do after the search (Responsa Yechaveh Da’at 5:149).
+If you do not find them, you will not need to bother much to hunt for them, and you can rely on the "bittul chametz" (declaring chametz ownerless) that you do after the search (Responsa Yechaveh Da’at 5:149).

 If you want to do a spring cleaning, this is certainly possible, but not before Pesach – this is not the appropriate time.
 Pesach vacation is for taking trips, playing with the kids, being happy, dancing and preparing stories for the Seder.
 A woman works hard all year long: "They enslaved the Jewish women with back-breaking work" (play on Shemot 1:13).
 If the husband is on vacation too, this may be a good time to leave him with the kids, and give the wife a vacation!
 That is what vacation is for – not for working like a donkey and scraping floors.
 You can take trips, enjoy yourself, and arrive at the Seder rested in order to make a beautiful Seder and inspire the children.
 If a woman wants to work like a donkey, and be a kind of slave, she is permitted to do so, but it is not good educationally.
 She should be free in order to play with the kids.
 We left the slavery of Egypt, and it was not to enter into our own slavery!
 We do not have anything against house cleaning, but you should spread it out over the course of the year – each few months clean another room.
 This is not the time for projects of cleaning and arranging.
 In any event, when the Seder arrives there will still be disorder and cleaning that has not been completed.